plone/bobtemplates.plone/README.rst

 Plone version [4.3.4]
     Which Plone version would you like to use?

-Python version [2.7]
-    Which Python version would you like to use?

 Use grok?
 [False]
     Do you want to use grok in the package?